lakshmi-kannan/docs-1/source/installDocker.rst

    auto - This is the default ubuntu image with packages installed that are needed for flexswitch.
           Such as redis , syslog.
-This DOES NOT have flexswitch installed on it.
-   Flexv<version_number> - Latest flexswitch image for docker.
+This DOES NOT have flexswitch installed on it. latest - Latest flexswitch image for docker.
 This image tag will be used for all
                            the tutorials next.

    Example -